damsalem/ext-hms-clock/README.md

 # Coding

-Initially, I thought I'd need to use AlpineJS or some other framework to set the time, but I realized, just a bit of VanillaJS would likely take care of the whole thing.
+This was a good opportunity to figure out how to store state for extensions.
+ChatGPT pointed me in the direction of the chrome.storage API.